dweekly/ietf-wrong-recipient/draft-dweekly-wrong-recipient.md

 is DKIM [RFC7489], that provides a domain-level identifier in the content of the "d=" tag of a validated DKIM-Signature header field.

-The Wrong-Recipient header needs to be included in the "h=" tag of a valid DKIM-Signature header field.
+The Wrong-Recipient header field needs to be included in the "h=" tag of a valid DKIM-Signature header field.

 # Examples